ricardo-jsx/deel-be-hometask/README.md

 2. In the repo's root directory, run `npm install` to install all dependencies.
 3. Next, run `npm run seed` to seed the local SQLite database. **Warning: This will drop the database if it exists**.
 The database will be stored in a local file named `database.sqlite3`.
 4. Then run `npm start` to start the server.
+5. To run tests, use the command `npm test`.

 ## APIs